-The photographs on this site, shot primarily over the last 12 months, are part of an ongoing photographic body of work entitled, “That’s Los Angeles,” which documents the often ignored architectural, signage, facades and street scenes that adorn Los Angeles— sometimes only temporarily.
+The photographs featured here are part of an ongoing body of work entitled, “That’s Los Angeles,” which documents the often overlooked themes of the Los Angeles landscape - subjects such as architecture, signage, storefront facades, and street scenes.